DanniPilla/iod-2024/Module 4/Class Activity/notes.md

 EXAMPLE:
 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;
+}

   - JSX = hybrid of HTML and Javascript.
 A syntax extension.

+## Bootstrap
   - Basic structure with a grid system, link styles, and backgrounds etc.
 - CSS: Global CSS settings, the definition of basic HTML element styles, extensible classes, and an advanced grid system.
-Components: Bootstrap includes a lot of reusable components for creating navigation, menus, cards, pop-up boxes and more.
+- Components: Bootstrap includes a lot of reusable components for creating navigation, menus, cards, pop-up boxes and more.
-JavaScript plugins: Bootstrap includes custom jQuery plugins.
+- JavaScript plugins: Bootstrap includes custom jQuery plugins.
 We can use all the plugins directly, or we can use them one by one.
-Customisation: we can customise Bootstrap components to get our own version.
+- Customisation: we can customise Bootstrap components to get our own version.